nadinekuo/TUD-CS4240-Deep-Learning/README.md

 - Reduce the no. of features
 - Reduce complexity/flexibility of the model

-This is where **regularization** comes in: it discourages overly complex models!
+This is where **regularization** comes in: it discourages overly complex models (last 2 bullet points)!

 - *"Regularization are techniques to reduce the test error, possibly at the expense of increased training error"*
 - **Ridge (L2) = weight decay**: shrinks coefficients of less significant features towards 0